handoffcontracts/handoffcontracts/README.md

 …anchored by an **exemplar** (“like the NewCo marketing report”) plus a **constrained delta** (“shorter; board audience, not product team”).
 Senior practitioners already talk this way.
 This project formalizes it.

-A collaboration usually has several handoffs — schedule-setting, kickoff, the interim exchange of interdependent work, draft review, final delivery — and a contract names what “done” means at each, rather than leaving it to be discovered late.

 ## Status

-🚧 **Early and unstable.** This is a research provocation with a v0.2 draft schema, not a finished standard.
+🚧 **Early and unstable.** A research provocation with a v0.2 draft schema and a first working tool — not a finished standard.
 Expect breaking changes.
-The concept is described in depth at [handoffcontracts.com](https://handoffcontracts.com) and in writing at [The UX Humanist](https://uxhumanist.substack.com).
+The concept is described at [handoffcontracts.com](https://handoffcontracts.com) and in writing at [The UX Humanist](https://uxhumanist.substack.com).

 ## A minimal example